DSchwa1/NFL-Draft-Jets-Giants/README.md

-# 2026 NFL Draft — Jets & Giants Analysis
+# 2026 NFL Draft: Jets & Giants Analysis

 Analysis and data for the 2026 NFL Draft, with a focus on the New York Jets and Giants.